Ed-von-Schleck/shoco/README.md

 The return value is the number of bytes written.
 If it is less than `bufsize`, all is well.
 In case of decompression, a `\0`-terminator is written.
 If the return value is exactly `bufsize`, the output is all there, but _not_ `\0`-terminated.
 It is up to you to decide if that's an error or not.
 If the buffer is not large enough for the output, the return value will be `bufsize` + 1.
 You might want to allocate a bigger output buffer.
 The compressed string will never be `\0`-terminated.

-If you are sure that the input data is plan ASCII, your `out` buffer for `shoco_compress` only needs to be as large as the input string (add 1 byte if you want it to be `\0`-terminated).
+If you are sure that the input data is plan ASCII, your `out` buffer for `shoco_compress` only needs to be as large as the input string.
 Otherwise, the output buffer may need to be up to 2x as large as the input, if it's a 1-byte encoding, or even larger for multi-byte encodings like UTF-8.

-For the standard values of _shoco_, maximum compression is 50%, so the `out` buffer of `shoco_decompress` needs to be a maximum of twice the size of the compressed string.
+For the standard values of _shoco_, maximum compression is 50%, so the `out` buffer for `shoco_decompress` needs to be a maximum of twice the size of the compressed string.

 Generating Tables
 -----------------